Attack on Mers-el-Kébir: British–French negotiations

 The British tried to persuade the French authorities in North Africa to continue the war or to hand over the fleet to British control.
-A British admiral visited Oran on 24 June, and Duff Cooper, Minister of Information, visited Casablanca on 27 June.
+A British admiral visited Oran on 24 June and Duff Cooper, the Minister of Information, visited Casablanca on 27 June.
 The French Atlantic ports were in German hands and the British needed to keep the German surface fleet out of the Mediterranean, confine the Italian fleet to the Mediterranean and to blockade ports still under French control.
-The Admiralty was against an attack on the French fleet in case the ships were not sufficiently damaged, France declared war and the French colonies would be less likely to defect.
-The Royal Navy lacked the ships permanently to blockade the French naval bases in North Africa and keep the Atlantic approaches open, which made the risk of the Germans or the Italians seizing the French capital ships too great.
-Because the fleet in Toulon was well guarded by shore artillery, the Royal Navy decided to attack the base in North Africa.
+The Admiralty was against an attack on the French fleet in case the ships were not sufficiently damaged, France declared war and because the French colonies would be less likely to defect.
+The Royal Navy lacked the ships permanently to blockade the French naval bases in North Africa and keep the Atlantic approaches open, that made the risk of the Germans or the Italians seizing the French capital ships too great.
+The fleet in Toulon was too well guarded by shore artillery and the Royal Navy decided to attack the base in North Africa instead.